devopsjesus/dscpush/workshop.md

 1. Run elevated PowerShell console
    - Change Directory to the directory containing the extracted Workshop\*.ps1 files
    - NOTE: The following scripts will replace the **C:\DscPushWorkshop** directory on your host.
-1. Run WorkshopStep1.ps1
+1. Run WorkshopStep1.ps1 on your workstation.
+It is possible to run on one of the target VMs, but you run the risk of the VM rebooting while it's still compiling Partial configurations.
-1. Run WorkshopStep2.ps1
+1. Run WorkshopStep2.ps1 on your workstation.
    - Credential pop-up is to store the protected property values (i.e. secrets).
 The workshop only require a single credential, because the same one is used for both VMs.
 The credential being stored is for domain admin.
    - The second credential pop-up is to kick-off the Configuration Deployment.
 The same credential is used to keep it simple for both cases (local and domain admin).